- PhD, Lancaster University - England (1997).

 Stewart Franks gave a presentation to a meeting of the Australian climate sceptic Lavoisier Group.

-Robert Carter — Co-testified on climate change panel and co-wrote a 2013 book Taxing Air.
+- Robert Carter — Co-testified on climate change panel and co-wrote a 2013 book entitled Taxing Air.

 According to Stewart Franks, he has published “about 50 research articles” in climate-related journals including Water Resources Research, Geophysical Research Letters, Agricultural and Forest Meteorology, and the Journal of Geophysical Research Atmospheres.